naomijub/presidential-campaing/README.md

 ## Comparing Floats

 Rust doesn't have a std solution to compare float, so in most cases the crate `ordered_float` can be used.
 However, as I didn't want to use too many crates, I came with a simple solution that is comparing without equity by implementing a trait called `MyOrd` which has and `Ordering` as result.
-This helps us retrieve the best `Gene` in a population by comparing `fitness`.
+This helps us retrieve the best `Route` in a population by comparing `fitness`.

 ```rust
 use std::cmp::Ordering;